Oldstyle Morgans

 My Oldstyle Morgans were very typy yet quite versatile.
 Sport was gelded due to no fault of his own, just adjusting to the horse holocaust of the 2008 recession.

 Sport was a millennium foal, thus turns 25 today.
-He was integral to Oldstyle Morgans' breeding program and competitiveness within the showring.
+He was integral to Oldstyle Morgans' breeding program, competitiveness within the show ring, and our commitment to grassroots breed promotion.
 Sport lives in Frostproof FL with the lady who has owned him since 2018.
 Happy Birthday, Oldstyle Sport.

 Post time for the 151st running of the Kentucky Derby is 7:02 p.m.
 ET TODAY on Saturday, May 3.
 Sharing 2025 Kentucky D...